TIPS & MYTHS

 “Reasons for rejection may be related to content with spam-like characteristics”

 (This wording is from Microsoft’s standard bounceback message.)
 You’ll see many postings by IT people discussing this problem.
-It was still going on as of 2018, and it’s still going on in 2023.

 In 2007, Dan Goodin, an internationally-recognized IT security expert, wrote an article about this in The Register: “Hotmail’s antispam measures snuff out legit emails, too.”
-It’s exactly the same thing that is occurring now.

 Back in 2003, CNET reported on exactly the same problem: “MSN blocks e-mail from rival ISPs.”